Shape the spaces where life happens — and build a career that's active, creative, and full of variety.

 Maintain tools, equipment, and a tidy, efficient worksite

-- Certificate III in Parks and Gardens (AHC31021) The core trade qualification for this role — delivered through an apprenticeship and focuses on horticulture, plant care, turf management, and environmental maintenance.
+- Certificate III in Landscape Construction (AHC30921) The core trade qualification for this role — delivered as a paid apprenticeship and recognised for licensing

 Career Progression & Pathways